conmaol/gadelica/grammar/nouns/grammatical-functions/nominative/objects.md

-# Nominative nouns as object of a verb
+# Nominative nouns as objects of a verb

 Nominative nouns can also be grammatical *objects* of a verb.